Investigating Agency of LLMs in Human-AI Collaboration Tasks: Insights into Agency in Conversations

 \xhdr{Higher Agency is more likely with stronger expressions of Intentionality and Motivation} Figure~\ref{fig:agency-features-influence} depicts the relationship between Agency and its features.
 Designers with strong Intentionality tend to exhibit higher Agency whereas those with lower Intentionality tend to exhibit lower Agency.
 Having a well-defined preference makes it easier to influence a task.
-The pattern for Motivation is similar, i.e. higher Motivation correlates with higher Agency.
-However, designers express strong Motivation less often than Intentionality irrespective of the Agency level.
+Likewise with Motivation: higher Motivation correlates with higher Agency.
+However, designers express strong Motivation less often than Intentionality, irrespective of the Agency level.

-\xhdr{Strong expression of Self-Efficacy and Self-Regulation is more likely to result in medium (collaborative) Agency} Interestingly, we find that expression of strong Self-efficacy is related to designs that are influenced equally by both designers, i.e. both having medium (collaborative) Agency.
-On further thought, this seems intuitive as we characterize strong Self-Efficacy as the act of pursuing one's preference for multiple turns, which happens naturally when both designers have high influence, thus requiring more persuasion from both sides.
+\xhdr{Strong Self-Efficacy and Self-Regulation are related to medium (collaborative) Agency} Interestingly, we find that expression of strong Self-efficacy is related to designs that are influenced equally by both designers, i.e. medium (collaborative) Agency.
+This may be because we characterize strong Self-Efficacy as the act of pursuing one's preference for multiple turns, which happens naturally when both designers have high influence, thus requiring more persuasion from both sides.

 We see a similar pattern for Self-Regulation -- expression of strong Self-Eegulation (i.e., open to updating preference via a compromise) is related to designs that are influenced equally by both designers.
-This highlights an interesting behavioral trait of collaboration where a person is more open to changing their mind or compromising on their preferences when the other person is as well.
+This highlights how collaboration often leads to increased openness to changing one's mind or compromising on mutual preferences.

-\xhdr{Intentionality shows a significant positive effect on Agency} To assess which of the four features has the strongest effect on Agency, we conduct a mixed-effects regression analysis (Table~\ref{tab:linear-model}).
-Among the four features, we find that Intentionality shows a significant positive effect on Agency ($p<0.001$).
+\xhdr{Intentionality significantly effects Agency} To assess which Agency features have the strongest effect on it, we conduct a mixed-effects regression analysis (Table~\ref{tab:linear-model}).
+We find that Intentionality significantly effects Agency ($p<0.001$).